vinayakjaas/exospherehost/README.md

     # define retries for each satellite, default is 5
     retries: 3

-    # define the secrets for the cluster, these are stored in a secure vault and only excessible by allowed satellites in this cluster
+    # define the secrets for the cluster, these are stored in a secure vault and only accessible by allowed satellites in this cluster
     # still be sure to have minimum required permissions for each secret to avoid any security issues
     secrets:
         - AWS_ACCESS_KEY: "your-aws-access-key"